Rebuilding Broken GTFS Shapes: How We Redraw the World's Transit Maps

 That gives us a skeleton: a sequence of points in the right order, on or very near the actual railway.
 The thing we are missing is the curve of the track between them.

 Fortunately, that curve is not a secret.
 The world's railways have been mapped, in exhaustive detail, by an enormous community of volunteers and open data projects.
 Railway alignments are one of the most thoroughly catalogued things on Earth.
-You just have to know how to ask.

 Our approach